 Any sale of goods not produced as part of the home occupation shall constitute a clearly incidental part of the operation of the home occupation.
 There may be no display of goods produced by the home occupation observable from outside the dwelling.

-All business activities shall take place entirely within the dwelling and/or attached garage and may not occupy more than twenty-five percent 25% or more than five-hundred square feet (500 sq.ft.), whichever is less, of the floor area of the home.
+All business activities shall take place entirely within the dwelling and/or attached garage and may not occupy more than twenty-five percent (25%) or more than five-hundred square feet (500 sq.ft.), whichever is less, of the floor area of the home.

 The home business may use only those tools, equipment, or electric apparatus that are commonly used as accessories to or in conjunction with residential uses.